GeneralA6/menu-handler/README.md

   Menu Handler is a library to handle the dirty javascript work of developing menus, dropdowns, popups. <br>
   All you have to care about is HTML and CSS.

+  // TODO: not dependencies, vanilla javascript, explorer not supported.

   library functionality:

  - open